 Newsflash.
 I like fashion.
-I do wear what I am comfortable in, but I don’t go out without attempting to look put together.
+I wear what I am comfortable, but I don’t go out without attempting to look put together.
 Golf clothes.
 Workout clothes.
 Yoga clothes… whatever the sport, you’ll find me in something presentable.
-Mind you; most people play in anything comfortable.
+Mind you, most people play in anything comfortable.
 And that’s perfectly acceptable.
 It’s just not me.

 Everyday Polo Tank – I bought it in blue and white.

 Momentum Seamless Polo Tank – Black.

 I’ve since invested in a few new pieces, including: